Step Into "What's Next" with Integrity and Intention

 Keep flying higher!

 I run at the cemetery.
-It's my daily memento mori practice.
+It's a daily memento mori practice.
 A reflection on mortality.
 "Remember you die."
-My daily cemetery run is an opportunity to contemplate my journey from "womb to tomb" into which Cornel West reminds us we are born.
+Every cemetery run is an opportunity to contemplate my journey from "womb to tomb."

-It's a call to return to the hic et nunc (here and now), and do the work I was born for.
+My cemetery run reminds me to return to the here and now, and do the work I was born for.
 The work of being a human being.
 Cultivating character.
-Enhancing the lives of others.
+Enhancing my life by elevating the lives of others.